 It is essential that progressive businesses implement a security strategy consistently across all networks, applications, and data, whatever services or service providers are being used.

 As we look beyond the pandemic-enforced remote working to hybrid working models that incorporate workers’ different lifestyle needs, up-to-date security measures are especially important.
 Executives will need to balance security strategies that work for in-office staff with measures that still keep remote workers on personal networks and devices safe.

 To allow the effects of digital transformation to be truly transformative, CIOs should surround themselves with both business and technology partners that understand the broader business objectives and can operate honestly and transparently to achieve these goals.

-Strengthen business partnerships
+4. To strengthen business partnerships

-Utilizing an eSignature system, for example, can enable a streamlined workflow that is more transparent, timely and accurate.
+Utilizing an eSignature system, for example, can enable a streamlined workflow that is more transparent, timely, and accurate.
 This can even bridge the gap to mobile technology, helping employees be more effective and productive day-to-day.

-Make better decisions, faster
+5. Make better decisions, faster

 Placing data and analytics at the centre of a digital transformation strategy will allow businesses to take advantage of big data.

 Enterprises today have access to greater volumes of data than ever before, in no small part due to the Internet of Things (IoT).
 With the right set of analytical tools, this data can be converted into valuable business insights that can be used to make more informed, quicker decisions.